arzwa/MultilocusIsland/docs/draft-hapdip2.md

 This is because, although selection *per locus* is weak ($s$ being small), selection against migrant genotypes can be strong ($Ls$ being appreciable).
 Two other cases should hence be considered.
-Firstly, when migration is due to dispersal of gametes, the first generation experiencing selection on the island will be the diploid F1 generation, so that the appropriate gff under the same approximation is $g/\Ex[W_{h,0}]$.
+Firstly, when migration is due to dispersal of gametes (e.g. pollen dispersal), the first generation experiencing selection on the island will be the diploid F1 generation, so that the appropriate gff under the same approximation is $g/\Ex[W_{h,0}]$.
 Secondly, when migration occurs at the beginning of the diploid phase (e.g. seed dispersal), the first generation experiencing selection on the island will consist of diploid migrant individuals, so that $g\Ex[W_{d,0}]$ is the appropriate gff, where
 \begin{equation*}
   \Ex[W_{d,0}] \approx
     \frac{e^{\sum_i^L 2p_{M,i}q_{M,i}s_{i,01} + q_{M,i}^2